stridecolossus/JOVE/docs/blog/part-1-intro/introduction.md

 * Testability - All code is developed with testing in mind from the outset.

-To attempt to achieve these goals our approach and principles are as follows:
+To attempt to achieve these goals our approach is:

-* Implement the minimal functionality required to deliver each feature.
+* Follow the _right first time_ principle.

 * Aggressive refactoring of existing components to avoid code duplication and complexity, or where better understanding of Vulkan invalidates previous design decisions or assumptions.